hashicorp/vagrant/website/source/docs/vagrant-cloud/boxes/distributing.html.md

 ## Distributing Boxes

-To distribute the box to your team, update your Vagrantfile to reference the box on Atlas.
+To distribute the box to your team, update your Vagrantfile to reference the box on Vagrant Enterprise.

     Vagrant.configure(2) do |config|
       config.vm.box = "ATLAS_USERNAME_HERE/example-box"
     end

-Now when a team member runs `vagrant up`, the box will be downloaded from Atlas.
+Now when a team member runs `vagrant up`, the box will be downloaded from Vagrant Enterprise.
 If the box is private, the team member will be prompted to authorize access.
-Users are granted access to private resources by logging in with an Atlas username and password or by using a shared Atlas token.
+Users are granted access to private resources by logging in with a Vagrant Enterprise username and password or by using a shared Vagrant Enterprise token.
 [Learn more about authorization options here](/help/user-accounts/authentication).

 ## Private Boxes